Skip to main content

 Tim Hall

-Hall comes to Columbia after serving a five-year stint as the Associate Head Coach at Kentucky, working alongside Director of Track & Field, Lonnie Greene.
+Hall arrived in Columbia after serving a five-year stint as the Associate Head Coach at Kentucky, working alongside Director of Track & Field, Lonnie Greene.
 Hall coached the Kentucky sprinters and has been named the USTFCCCA Southeast Region Assistant Coach of the Year for five consecutive years running (2019-2023).

-This past season with the Wildcats, Hall coached Kentucky’s NCAA silver medal 4x100m relay squad, as well as outdoor NCAA scorers in the mile relay and Karimah Davis in the 200m.
+In his final season with Kentucky, Hall coached Kentucky’s NCAA silver medal 4x100m relay squad, as well as outdoor NCAA scorers in the mile relay and Karimah Davis in the 200m.
 Hall’s expertise enabled Kentucky in finishing sixth at the NCAA Outdoor Championship with 28 points.
 Under his guidance, nine student-athletes qualified for the NCAA Championships, resulting in one medal and 17 All-American honors.
 At the SEC Championships in Baton Rouge, Hall’s coaching led to 13 athletes accounting for 28 points and four All-SEC honors.
 Additionally, Hall coached an athlete to a new program record in the 100m.

 During his time at Kentucky, Hall also coached 2022 Bowerman Award Recipient Abby Steiner.
 Hall coached Steiner to the American record in the indoor 200m (22.09), collegiate record in the indoor 200m (four times), collegiate record in the 300m (35.80), earned two NCAA 200m titles, a 60m NCAA silver, three SEC titles in the 200m, two SEC silvers in the 200m, 100m SEC silver, the fifth fastest wind-legal 100m in collegiate history (10.92) and a 48.77 split on the collegiate record 4x400m relay team.